riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ## Future...

-Now it is time to present you the only thing that I think is not so easy to comprehend.
+Now it is time to present you the only thing that I think is not so easy to comprehend at first.
 Unless you already meet with them, cause this is indeed the same [Future](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Future.html) as you can meet in Java or [asyncio python](https://docs.python.org/3/library/asyncio-task.html).
 But if you still don't have any clue what is it I will explain it now.
 We already mentioned that Vapor 3.0 works on top of Swift-NIO that is basically an low level event framework, thanks to that we can perform many concurrent no blocking operations, and to represent that kind of operation in Vapor we can use `Future`.
-I think that the best way to learn something is to write some sample code and see how ti works.
+I think that the best way to learn something is to write some sample code and see how it works.
 So let's do that.

 ### Creating User